Human Resources Administrative Practice Manual

 These definitions apply to the terms as they are used in this policy:

-Leave donor is an employee that makes a voluntary, written request for the irrevocable transfer of sick leave to the leave pool.
+Leave Donor An employee that makes a voluntary, written request for the irrevocable transfer of sick leave to the Shared Leave pool.
 Once leave has been transferred to the leave pool, it may not be used by the donor for any other benefit purposes.

 If an institution chooses to adopt such a program, it shall be known as the “Shared Sick Leave Program” and the following provisions shall apply:

-- Only regular benefits eligible employees who have been employed in a benefits eligible position and has completed the BOR provisional period upon enrollment shall be eligible to participate as either a contributor or recipient.
+- Only regular benefits eligible employees who have completed their BOR provisional period shall be eligible to enroll in the Shared Leave Program.

-- Any unused shared sick leave not used by a recipient for the catastrophic illness or injury will be forfeited to the Shared Leave pool.
+- Any unused shared sick leave not used by a recipient for a qualifying illness or injury will be forfeited to the shared leave pool.

-- A recipient cannot receive shared sick leave with other benefits.
-(SSI, Disability, Workers Compensation, etc.)
+- A shared leave recipient cannot receive shared sick leave along with other short term or long term income protection benefits (such as SSI, Disability, Workers Compensation, etc.)

 - Institutions should consider flexibility in this policy in rare and exceptional circumstances involving pandemic emergencies.

-Employees will be given the opportunity to donate a specified number of hours of sick leave (in eight (8) hour increments) from their sick leave accounts to the Shared Leave pool during the annual open enrollment period for other benefits by completing a Donor Transfer Certification form.
-The Shared Leave will be transferred to the Shared Leave pool at the same time other benefit elections are effective (normally January 1).
-An employee who donates leave must retain a combined total of forty (40) hours of leave in his/her own annual and sick leave accounts (pro-rated for part-time employees).
+Employees will be given the opportunity to donate a specified number of sick leave hours (in eight (8) hour increments up to a maximum of 80 sick leave hours per enrollment period) from their sick leave accounts to the Shared Leave pool by completing an Enrollment Form.
+The donated leave will be transferred to the Shared Leave pool at the same time other benefit elections are effective (normally January 1).

 Eligibility for Benefit:

-In order to be eligible to receive Shared Leave, the employee must:
+In order to receive Shared Leave, the employee must:

-- be a member of the leave pool, and
+- be a member of the leave program, and

 - have completed the initial provisional period of employment, and

-- provide certification from a licensed physician of a life-threatening or emergency medical condition, and
+- provide certification of a serious health condition from a licensed physician, and

-- have exhausted all sick and annual leave (or provide credible medical evidence that he or she will have exhausted all sick and annual leave before the medical condition is resolved).
+- have exhausted all sick and annual leave (or provide credible medical evidence that he or she will exhaust all sick and annual leave before the medical condition is resolved).

-An employee may withdraw from the pool at any time by sending a written request for withdrawal to the Human Resources Officer.
+An employee may withdraw from the pool at any time by sending a written request to the Shared Leave Program Administrator.
 Any leave contributed to the pool prior to withdrawal shall be forfeited.

-An eligible employee may request donated leave by completing the Donated Leave Request Form, obtaining a completed Physician’s Certification Form and submitting these documents to the Donated Leave Certification Committee in care of Human Resources.
-If the employee is not capable of making application on his or her own behalf, a personal representative, having documented power of attorney for the employee, may make written application on behalf of the employee by completing the Donated Leave Request Form, obtaining a completed Physician’s Certification Form and submitting these documents to the Donated Leave Certification Committee in care of Human Resources.
+An eligible employee may request shared leave by submitting the Request Form and a completed Physician’s Certification Form to the shared sick leave program administrator.
+If the employee is not capable of making application on his or her own behalf, a personal representative, having documented power of attorney for the employee, may make written application on behalf of the employee.

-A potential leave recipient may request up to 160 hours of Shared Leave at one time, and may make up to two additional requests for Shared Leave within a calendar year, for a maximum total of 480 hours per year within a five (5) year period.
+A potential leave recipient may request up to 160 hours (pro-rated for part-time employees) of Shared Leave at one time, and may make up to two additional requests for Shared Leave within a calendar year, for a maximum total of 480 hours (12 weeks) (pro-rated for part-time employees) per year.
 The requests may be consecutive.

 - the request has been approved; and

-- the employee may begin drawing leave from the pool, and
+- the date the employee may begin drawing leave from the pool, and

 - if the employee has entered the status of leave without pay, the approved Shared Leave may be substituted retroactively to cover the period of leave without pay.